samiriff/Behavioral-Cloning/writeup_report.md

 * data_cleaner.py - for cleaning up the data recorded by the Simulator, and presents the data as a zip file that can be downloaded to the Udacity workspace from my laptop while create a model
 * data_extractor.py - used by the Udacity workspace to extract the contents of the zipped file provided by the DataCleaner
 * model.py - containing the script to generate batches of data from the file extracted by the DataExtractor, to create and train the model
+* model_tester.py - can be used to evaluate a trained model against a test dataset
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results